cbituin/100-days-of-code/Bituin 100DaysOfCode Log.md

 **Link to work:** <a href="https://github.com/cbituin/ttt-with-ai-project-v-000" target="blank">Tic Tac Toe with AI project - Flatiron School Lab</a>

+### Day 24: January 29, 2019

+**Today's Progress:** Attempted to refactor codebase.

+**Thoughts:** Not a very productive day - I attempted to refactor the code I had, but didn't really make any changes.
+At least I have a better grasp of my methods and what is going on in my code!

+**Link to work:** <a href="https://github.com/cbituin/ttt-with-ai-project-v-000" target="blank">Tic Tac Toe with AI project - Flatiron School Lab</a>

+### Day 25: January 30, 2019

+**Today's Progress:** CLI started.

+**Thoughts:** I started to work on the interactions today.
+Struggling through remembering how to call various methods within the classes, and in what order to put them in.
+Also working through 'game rules' and implementing game logic within /bin.

+**Link to work:** <a href="https://github.com/cbituin/ttt-with-ai-project-v-000" target="blank">Tic Tac Toe with AI project - Flatiron School Lab</a>

 <!--### Day 21: January 26, 2019-->

 <!--**Today's Progress:** UPDATES COMING SOON-->